Director: Wilfred Jackson

 ‘The Pied Piper’ is a vivid re-telling of the original fairy tale in operetta fashion.

 Thus ‘The Pied Pier’, together with ‘King Neptune‘ (1932) and ‘Father Noah’s Ark‘ (1933), belongs to the operetta- like Silly Symphonies.
-Its human designs, however, are way more detailed and anatomically correct than in these two films, making King Neptune and Father Noah looking old-fashioned, already.
+In a score, composed by Leigh Harline, practically all dialogue is sung, making ‘The Pied Piper’ an animated mini-opera.

 Unfortunately, at the same time, a sugary approach is unleashed, as well.
-No doubt due to the Hays code, the rats are not drown, but caught in an imaginary cheese.
-Likewise, the children do not just disappear, but they’re lured into ‘Joyland’, where even the crippled get cured.
+For example, the rats are not drown, but caught in an imaginary cheese.
+Likewise, the children, who are depicted as virtual slaves in Hamelin, do not just disappear, but they’re lured into ‘Joyland’, where even the crippled get cured.
 So, in the end, practically no harm is done to anyone.

-The children designs used here would pop up in numerous sugary cartoons from the thirties, including those from other studios.
+The children designs used here would pop up in numerous sugary cartoons from the 1930’s, including those from other studios.
 And, unfortunately, there would be a lot of them…

 Watch ‘The Pied Piper’ yourself and tell me what you think:

 To the next Silly Symphony: The Night before Christmas